CGLemon/Sayuri/README.md

 ## Quick Start via Terminal

-First, you need a executable weights.
-Download the old v0.6 weights [here](https://drive.google.com/drive/folders/1nawHAKHTBKEpLcizaVrK4GVDSIuVqJ-Q?usp=sharing) or last v0.7 weights [here](https://drive.google.com/drive/folders/1_wnDk50g35ekb41Eg3VcoYlSfXt-ngQl).
-Some description of weights and RL progression is [here](https://hackmd.io/@yrHb-fKBRoyrKDEKdPSDWg/HJew5OFci).
-If you want to use the older network, please use the v0.5 engine at the ```save-last-v050``` branch.
+First, a executable weights is necessary.
+You could get the released weights from this [page](./docs/MODEL.md).
+If you want to load the older network, please use the v0.5 engine at the ```save-last-v050``` branch.
 Then start the program with GTP mode via the terminal/PowerShell, using 1 thread and 400 visits per move with optimistic policy, please enter

     $ ./sayuri -w <weights file> -t 1 -p 400 --use-optimistic-policy

 You will see the diagnostic verbose.
 If the verbose includes ```Network Version``` information, it means you success to execute the program with GPT mode.
 For more arguments, please give the ```--help``` option.

     $ ./sayuri --help

+Or you may execute pure python engine with checkpoint model.
+The checkpoint models are released after 4th main run in the [page](./docs/MODEL.md).
+Run it via the terminal/PowerShell.

+    $ python3 train/torch/pysayuri.py -c model.pt --use-swa

 ## Execute Engine via Graphical Interface